lwlss/discstoch/muqfatc/README.md

 #### General Usage

 This package provides an image analysis tool for capturing QFA ([Addinall et al., 2011](http://journals.plos.org/plosgenetics/article?id=10.1371%2Fjournal.pgen.1001362)) cultures on a high-throughput level we call muQFA.
-Single lineage and pin population growth is catpured.
+Single lineage and pin population growth is captured.

 The package consist of four modules: